enspiral/handbook/guides/pods.md

 ## Formats

-Some pods enjoy having a Format with a set of Rituals for their meetings that they follow every call, eg, start with a check in, do an ‘action learning’ to support one of the members with a challenge, check out… Some pods follow a time bound set of sessions with specific exercises they do before the calls; some just have a toolkit of Rituals they use depending on the needs of the moment.
+Some pods enjoy having a format with a set of rituals for their meetings that they follow every call, eg, start with a check in, do an ‘action learning’ to support one of the members with a challenge, check out… Some pods follow a time bound set of sessions with specific exercises they do before the calls; some just have a toolkit of rituals they use depending on the needs of the moment.

-- Having an agreed number of sessions and a Format to follow seems to help keep the momentum and commitment to show up
+- Having an agreed number of sessions and a format to follow seems to help keep the momentum and commitment to show up

 ### [Care Pod](https://docs.google.com/document/d/1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU/edit?usp=sharing)

 Personal-professional development centered around Intentional Change Theory (ICT), a process for achieving sustained desired change in oneself alongside peers.
 ICT itself is a powerful pattern that can be approached in a variety of ways.
 Feel free to create some exercises or agendas from scratch or use the ones presented here.
-Four pods reported they had good experiences using the exercises outlined in this [Format’s documentation](https://docs.google.com/document/d/1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU/edit?usp=sharing), .
+Four pods reported they had good experiences using the exercises outlined in this [format’s documentation](https://docs.google.com/document/d/1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU/edit?usp=sharing), .

 ### [Peer Incubator](https://drive.google.com/drive/folders/106sDS6JRDpS64Yp0tozzI2VNJyIF67vq?usp=sharing)

 Personal-professional development that is more project-oriented than the “Care Pod” format.
-The documentation of [how the very first one evolved](https://drive.google.com/open?id=1Zr1R8g__xJNQhYKgnVJwCf9v0nDaaPn5K6o6MRy7XeA) can give a picture of how to bring a pod together and evolve your own Format along with some starter material, prompts, and agendas.
-There are examples of [combining this one with the exercises from ICT](https://drive.google.com/open?id=1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs), and also a [super simple, reusable agenda](https://docs.google.com/document/d/1E0Bt0bSRpARKgMNRYWboIELbSTurfPMedHOWDYUCHIo/edit?usp=sharing) that is just a combination of the « Project Kitchen » and « Share and tell » Rituals (see below).
+The documentation of [how the very first one evolved](https://drive.google.com/open?id=1Zr1R8g__xJNQhYKgnVJwCf9v0nDaaPn5K6o6MRy7XeA) can give a picture of how to bring a pod together and evolve your own format along with some starter material, prompts, and agendas.
+There are examples of [combining this one with the exercises from ICT](https://drive.google.com/open?id=1ZSa-CL21vKCHp2FVJMkDy7nZLSb0PGBcXu1rFl8AwZs), and also a [super simple, reusable agenda](https://docs.google.com/document/d/1E0Bt0bSRpARKgMNRYWboIELbSTurfPMedHOWDYUCHIo/edit?usp=sharing) that is just a combination of the « Project Kitchen » and « Share and tell » rituals (see below).

 **Invitation**: You can take advantage of this template [survey of interest](http://tiny.cc/peerincubator) which can help your pod illuminate its shared intention; you might include this in your invitation to track who is saying yes.

 ### Free Format (Less structured, Build your own…)

-While a Shared intention and a few Principles or key protocols are recommended, some pods may want to lean into emergence and arrive with a barebones agenda or none at all.
-Whatever the case, you might like to use one or more of the Rituals below, or to plan and build a Format by remixing those presented above.
+While a shared intention and a few Principles or key protocols are recommended, some pods may want to lean into emergence and arrive with a barebones agenda or none at all.
+Whatever the case, you might like to use one or more of the rituals below, or to plan and build a format by remixing those presented above.

 ## Rituals